 Utah's mountains and forests are home to many black bears.

 Several years ago, a black bear killed a young boy while he slept in his tent in the mountains east of American Fork, Utah.
 The Utah Division of Wildlife Resources did not want anything like this to happen again.
-I created a highly promoted safety campaign for "Bear Country."
+They asked me to create a highly promoted public safety campaign for "Bear Country."

 Above left: Placard providing bear safety rules.
 The Forest Service attached thousands to picnic tables and campground kiosks in Utah's mountains.